facebook/react-native/docs/Navigators.md

 A scene is nothing other than a React component that is typically rendered full screen.
 This is in contrast to a `Text`, an `Image`, or even a custom `SpinningBeachball` component that is meant to be rendered as part of a screen.
 You may have already used one without realizing it - the ["HelloWorldApp"](docs/tutorial.html), the ["FlexDirectionBasics"](docs/flexbox.html), and the ["ListViewBasics"](docs/using-a-listview.html) components covered earlier in the tutorial are all examples of scenes.

-For simplicity's sake, lets define a simple scene that displays a bit of text.
+For simplicity's sake, let's define a simple scene that displays a bit of text.
 We will come back to this scene later as we add navigation to our app.
 Create a new file called "MyScene.js" with the following contents:

 ```javascript
 import React, { Component } from 'react';